codeemoji/codeemoji-plugin/README.md

 # Cases of Structural Analysis

-The plugin also incorporates implementations of inlay hints that display structural characteristics of syntactic elements, which are useful for extracting implicit information contained in them.
+The plugin also incorporates implementations of inlay hints that are used to display structural characteristics of syntactic elements in order to deduce implicit information contained in them.
 The visual aid provided by such hints can facilitate the creation of complex code where the programmer is required to contextualize otherwise difficultly inferable knowledge.
 A subset of these implementations specifically concerns the calculation of code complexity metrics that help determining the difficulty level in understanding and maintaining code.